quixio/quix-streams/docs/windowing.md

 # -> Timestamp=102, value=1 -> emit {"start": 0, "end": 10000, "value": 3}
 ```

-`current()` mode may be used when you need to react on changes quickly, because the application doesn't need to wait until the window is closed.
+`current()` mode may be used when you need to react to changes quickly because the application doesn't need to wait until the window is closed.
 But you will likely get duplicated values for each window interval

 2. `final()` - results are emitted only after the window is expired.

-This mode makes the application to wait until the maximum observed timestamp for topic partition passes the window end before emitting.
+This mode makes the application wait until the maximum observed timestamp for the topic partition passes the window end before emitting.

 Example:
 ```python